intel/document-automation/README.md

 ## Run Single-Node Deployment Pipeline
-Before you run this pipeline, please make sure you have completed all the steps in the [Getting Started](#getting-started), [Run DPR Fine Tuning Pipeline](#Run-Single-Node-DPR-Fine-Tuning-Pipeline-with-docker-compose) and [Run Indexing Pipeline](#run-indexing-pipeline-single-node-or-distributed) sections.
+Before you run this pipeline, please make sure you have completed all the steps in the [Get Started](#getting-started), [Run DPR Fine Tuning Pipeline](#Run-Single-Node-DPR-Fine-Tuning-Pipeline-with-docker-compose) and [Run Indexing Pipeline](#run-indexing-pipeline-single-node-or-distributed) sections.

 The deployment pipeline is a no-code, config-driven, containerized pipeline.
 There are 4 config files:
 1. docker-compose yaml to launch the pipeline